czchen/slides/Introduction_to_GPG/main.md

 *   UID is your identity (name + email, photo).
 *   UID is certified by master key.
 *   A key can have many UID for different email.
 *   Generally it require 2 forms of government-issued photo ID to prove your identity in key signing party.
-*   Others might reject to certify your key due to inproperly UID.
+*   Others might reject to certify your key due to improperly UID.

 ---

 # Key Server

-*   Stores public keys for other to download.
+*   Stores public keys for others to download.
 *   Once a key pair is generated, it shall be upload to key server for others to download.

 ---